A pseudospectral method for solution of the radiative transport equation: The pseudospectral method

 \subsection{Discretisation, truncation, transient and steady-state solution}

 To solve the RTE numerically we form a $P_N$ approximation by closing the recurrence under the assumption that $\psi_{\ell}^m = 0$ for $l>N$, leading to $(N+1)^2$ coupled first-order ODEs.
 The radiance distribution is sampled in space and the continuous Fourier transform replaced with its discrete counterpart.
-Finally, we sample in the temporal domain and implement the temporal derivative using, for example, a first order explicit scheme,
+Finally, we sample in the temporal domain and implement a numerical approximation to the temporal derivative.
+For brevity, we choose here to employ a first order explicit time-stepping scheme,

 The use of an explicit temporal discretisation provides conditional stability, requiring that a suitable choice of time-step $\Delta t$ be employed.
+We have found that time-steps of the order of 100fs provide stability in the explicit time-stepping scheme across a wide range of physiologically relevant parameters.
+Typical time-domain measurements acquired using time-correlated single photon counting (TCSPC) hardware provide measurements with time-bins of c.
+800fs.
+Thus, for time-domain measurements the use of an explicit scheme offers reasonable efficiency.

-Equation \ref{eq:dtpsrte} can be directly iterated to develop a time-domain solution.
-To compute a steady-state solution, this time-domain solution can be numerically integrated.
-Alternatively, the time-domain form can be integrated analytically, and the resulting operator used as part of an implicit iterative solver.
+To compute a steady-state solution, this time-domain solution can be numerically integrated, though the small step-size required for stability of the explicit scheme makes this approach inefficient.
+Alternatively, the time-domain form can be integrated analytically, whence the pseudo-spectral method provides an implicit operator representing the underlying transport equation.
+Krylov subspace iterative methods can then be employed to find a steady-state solution through repeated application of the implicit operator.
+This technique is related to the method of exponential integrators, a topic to which we shall return in the discussion.